 3.2.5 FINAL APPROVAL & ISSUE OF PERMIT

-Check Item Submit Certificate of Public Liability Insurance and pay permit fee invoice.
-Successful applicants will receive a Footpath Trading and/or Parklet permit which must be displayed in the business premise window at all times.
+Check Item Successful applicants will receive a Footpath Trading and/or Parklet permit which must be displayed in the business premise window at all times.
 Condition of the permit must be abided by at all times.